stackbit-projects/pleasant-crane-8b985/src/pages/contact.md

 submit_label: Send Message
 template: contact
 ---
+**Our Address**
+230 St Lawrence Street
+Unit 6
+Merrickville, ON K0G1N0
+Inside the Larkspur Lane Country Mall

+**By Email**
+lavsfantasticfinds@outlook.com

+**Give us a call**
+(343) 987-2711

-Reach out to us and let us know if there is anything we can find for you.
+Reach out to us and let us know if there is anything we can find for you!